ryan-roemer/loose-bits/_posts/2012-09-30-responsive-web-design-twitter-bootstrap.md

 Loose Bits (this blog) previously had a non-responsive design -- the main heading bar was far too wide when viewed on a mobile phone (like my iPhone).
-I had been itching to make this site mobile-friendly, and finally decided to bite the bullet and intergrate Bootstrap.
+I had been itching to make this site mobile-friendly, and finally decided to bite the bullet and integrate Bootstrap.

 I downloaded the [full bootstrap build][build] from source, so that I could customize parts of the framework and only add in what I needed.
 As this blog